 Yes.
 Cross-disciplinary proposals are actively promoted, and bonus points may be awarded during evaluation.

 Notification is typically within two months after the call’s closure.
-Projects are usually completed within one year, with extensions possible.

 Yes.
 Users must: